onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 ```c
 float i;
 ```

-However, variables cannot be initialized in their declaration for historical reasons, and trying to do so would define a constant.

 Whenever a variable declaration could be interpreted as something else by the compiler, the *var* keyword helps disambiguating.
 For example,